nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 Add the `Nuxeo_Admins` permission set to the Salesforce user(s) that are allowed to configure the Nuxeo application (user bound to sfdx authentication already has the permission set so this is an optional step):

-Go to `Setup > Users`, enter the target user, then go to the `Permission Set Assignments` section to add the permission set.
+Go to `Setup > Users`, click on the name of the target user, then go to the `Permission Sets` section to add the permission set, choose "Permission Set Assignments", then select `Nuxeo_Admins`.

 This can also be done from commandline using the `sfdx force:user:permset:assign` command